-We are a nonprofit community foundation, comprised of over 1,500 funds, that assists people and organizations with their charitable giving, provides financial aid to college students, and makes community grants to nonprofit organizations in Forsyth County.
-We are the oldest foundation in North Carolina and one of the top 50 community foundations by size in the country and we currently manage over $600 million in assets.
-Our Strategic Initiatives include the Black Philanthropy Initiative, The Women’s Fund of Winston-Salem and Youth Grantmakers in Action.
+We are a nonprofit community foundation, comprised of over 1,600 funds, that assists people and organizations with their charitable giving, provides financial aid to college students, amplifies collective impact through our strategic initiatives, and makes grants and partnerships with nonprofits and community groups to strengthen Forsyth County.
+We are the oldest foundation in North Carolina, and we are one of the oldest community foundations in the country.
 Since 2018, the Foundation has been on a journey to deepen its understanding of and commitment to racial equity as both a priority in our work in the community and as a hallmark of our organizational culture.

 A generous and trusting community where everyone is thriving.

 We inspire giving and link resources to action, strengthening Forsyth County—now and forever.